 I think a friend of mine said it best the other day when she called me on the phone and the first thing out of her mouth was $@&%*!# winter!!!

-A couple of weeks ago we got dumped on and I kid you not it took me almost 3 hours to shovel my driveway.
+A couple of weeks ago we got dumped on and it took me almost 3 hours to shovel my driveway.
 That morning I was all like this will be so good for me, get outside, lots of fresh air, bring it on snow.
 Two hours in I was like what the @&%* was I thinking.
 Its freezing, I can’t feel my hands or my face, my back hurts and why does it feel like my driveway is the longest driveway of life.

 Winter it’s been fun, but you can go away now.